 These positions can be done while in bed and can help you relax by allowing you to focus on your body.

-- Upside-Down Relaxation Sit facing a wall or your headboard with your butt about 6 inches away from it.
+Sit facing a wall or your headboard with your butt about 6 inches away from it.
 Lie back and extend your legs up the wall.
 You can adjust the intensity of the stretch for your hamstrings simply by sliding away or closer.
-Let your arms rest by your sides, palms facing up, and breath gently, feeling the stretch in the backs of your legs.
+Let your arms rest by your sides, palms facing up, and breathe gently, feeling the stretch in the backs of your legs.
 This can be 2 to 3 minutes long.

 Our last workout is a simple combination of reverse crunches and squats, they are low intensity but can still get your excess energy out so you can lay down and get you winks feeling more relaxed.